Richard Burton was a twentieth century stage and film actor

 1966: Nominated for Best actor in “Who’s Afraid of Virginia Woolf?”

-1969: John Wayne came to see him and offered him the Oscar he had won for “True Grit” saying that Burton deserved it more than he.
-Appeared in “Where Eagles Dare”.
+1969: John Wayne came to see him and offered him the Oscar he had won for “True Grit” saying that Burton deserved it more than he did.
+He appeared in “Where Eagles Dare”.

-1983: Richard Burton went to live in Switzerland with his new wife Sally.
+1983: Burton went to live in Switzerland with his new wife Sally.

 1. Sybil Williams 1948-63 (Divorced)